The Beginner’s Guide to Wedding Videography

 Pre-ceremony shots of the bride and the groom getting ready are important.

 Luckily, 99 out of 100 wedding videos you do will likely be the same.
-There are generally three main parts of a wedding: pre-ceremony, ceremony, and reception.
+Generally, a wedding has three main parts: pre-ceremony, ceremony, and reception.

-• Pre-ceremony bride and bridal party getting ready
+• Pre-ceremony bride and bridal party (wife team) getting ready

-• Pre-ceremony groom and groom party getting ready
+• Pre-ceremony groom and groom party (husband team) getting ready

 • B-roll of ceremony venue – building interiors/exteriors, decorations, guests, etc.